-no more than one person per 2 square metres Outdoors
+No more than one person per 2 square metres indoors, outdoor areas do not have density requirements.

-- i. no more than one person per 2 square metres for outdoor venues or spaces (October 2020). - Businesses must provide suitable signage stating maximum occupancy allowed at all indoor and outdoor entry and exit points. - Operators of venues / premises must have adequate policies in place to manage and monitor the number of patrons in attendance at the venue/premise at any time so as not to exceed the maximum occupancy allowed under this Plan, considering the different densities allowed for indoor and outdoor areas.
+• Businesses must provide suitable signage stating maximum occupancy allowed at all indoor entry and exit points.

-- The policy should include measures (for example the use of area-specific ticketing, wristbands, badging, direct supervision of indoor/outdoor entry and exit points) that will be taken to ensure only the maximum allowable patrons within any indoor and outdoor area at the venue/premise at any one time. - Upon request from an Emergency Officer, the operator of the venue/premise must be able to immediately provide the patron occupancy levels at any indoor and/or outdoor area within the venue/premise, to the Emergency Officer.
+- Operators of venues / premises must have adequate policies in place to manage and monitor the number of patrons in attendance at the venue/premise at any time so as not to exceed the maximum occupancy allowed under this Plan, considering the different densities allowed for indoor and outdoor areas. - The policy should include measures (for example the use of area-specific ticketing, wristbands, badging, direct supervision of indoor/outdoor entry and exit points) that will be taken to ensure only the maximum allowable patrons within any indoor area at the venue/premise at any one time. - Upon request from an Emergency Officer, the operator of the venue/premise must be able to immediately provide the patron occupancy levels at any indoor area within the venue/premise, to the Emergency Officer.